For general information:

 Non-English speaking candidates are required to have English language qualifications prior to admission.

-Non-standard annual tuition fees for postgraduate students in 2013/14 can be found here: Non-Standard Tuition fees for 2013/14
+2017/18 non-standard annual tuition fees for postgraduate students can be found here: Fees and funding for taught Masters degrees 2017/18

 Fees all include all relevant course materials, tuition and examinations and are payable in advance.
 They do not include text books or living expenses.
 VAT is not applicable.
 Find out more about fees and how to pay them.